timo-reymann/SchemaNest/README.md

 <p align="center">
 	<img width="300" src="./.github/images/NestHub.png">
     <br />
-    Where JSON schemas grow, thrive, and scale with your team.
+    Where schemas grow, thrive, and scale with your team.
 </p>

 > This project is under active development.